brianjaustin/brianjaustin.github.io/content/blog/2025/02/08/ao3-paperclip.md

-We also tried turning off the proxy endpoint for a bit due to suspected database connection leaks, but that resulted in 500 errors due to some icons being attached but not in S3 (a consequence of how the final copy sript worked), so we went back to using the proxy endpoint which still throws errors but not in a way that totally breaks certain pages.
+We also tried turning off the proxy endpoint for a bit due to suspected database connection leaks, but that resulted in 500 errors due to some icons being attached but not in S3 (a consequence of how the final copy script worked), so we went back to using the proxy endpoint which still throws errors but not in a way that totally breaks certain pages.

 [james\_](https://github.com/zz9pzza), our tech lead on the Systems side and member of AD&T, also